 Closures and cancellations ahead of Francine's arrival

-BATON ROUGE — The following businesses and government agencies have announced closures related to Francine:
+BATON ROUGE — The following businesses and government agencies have announced closures or cancellations related to Francine:

 Tuesday: